7 New York City Experiences You Can Only Have in Winter

 Explore Pop-Up Shops

-During the holiday season, many holiday shops set up temporary storefronts in Union Square Park, Columbus Circle and Bryant Park.
+During the holiday season, holiday shops set up temporary storefronts in Union Square Park, Columbus Circle and Bryant Park.
 Many of the goods sold in these spots are handcrafted, so if you're looking for a souvenir for someone special, these are the places to find one-of-a-kind gifts.

 See the Radio City Christmas Spectacular